mkbeh/Site-Nordic-Walking-/README.md

 # Website "Nordic walking"
 The following actions were performed on ubuntu 19.04 and python 3.6.

-> HTML/CSS made another person, not me.
+> HTML/CSS and part of JS made another person, not me.

 ### **Getting started**